 We work extensively with our contributors, most of whom are not established writers to create short, user-friendly articles that appeal to readers across cultures and disciplines.
 We promote engagement with all of these articles and series through various outreach strategies including multilingual social media channels.
 OGR collaborates with professionals from a wide range of fields –from journalism to design to technology— in developing new formats for exchanging ideas and practices in the human rights field.

 OGR was first launched as a section of openDemocracy in June 2013 and moved to this new independent platform in July 2017.
 The initiative is currently housed at the University of Minnesota.

 OGR publishes articles on a rolling basis.
 Consult our submission guidelines and then send us a brief pitch at: email@example.com

 If it fits, we'll work with you to develop an article for one of our thematic series pages or the OpenPage.

 OGR collaborates with relevant actors within and beyond the global human rights community to develop, convene and disseminate thematic series.
 If interested, please write us at firstname.lastname@example.org

 Since 2013, OGR has published 1700+ Articles & Translations in 29 Languages and been read by 650,000+ readers from 200+ Countries.
 Our content receives 15 to 20 thousands visits each month and our 700+ authors hail from more than 60 countries.

-From his office in Bogotá and the sites of his research, teaching and advocacy work around the world, César oversees OpenGlobalRights’ editorial content as well as thinks and writes about the future of human rights.
-César also connects OGR with the innovations in human rights incubated by JustLabs.
+From his office in Bogotá and the sites of his research, teaching and advocacy work around the world, César oversees OpenGlobalRights’ editorial content, where he also thinks and writes about the future of human rights.

 OGR also partners with NGOs, scholars, practitioners and activists to convene debates on specific topics.
 For example: